INSTRUCTIONS TO AUTHORS

 It is mandatory for authors to disclose the conflicts of interest that could bias their work.

-Manuscripts accepted for publication will be copy edited for improving the formatting, grammar, style and accuracy of the text.
-Page proofs will be sent to the corresponding author for making essential corrections before sending it to the press.
-No major changes will be permitted at this stage.
-Authors need to correct and return the proof within three days of receipt of the proof.
+Manuscripts accepted for publication undergo a thorough copy editing process to enhance formatting, grammar, style, and accuracy of the text.
+Page proofs are then sent to the corresponding author for careful review and essential corrections.
+At this stage, only minor changes will be permitted.
+Authors are required to return the corrected proofs within three days of receipt.

 Patients have the right of privacy and confidentiality and to ensure this, authors are requested to avoid the identifying information like participants’ name, photographs, initials or hospital numbers, especially in an illustrative material.
 If it is justifiable on scientific reasons, it should be done after patients’ informed consent.
 All the studies requiring ethical considerations should state that, whether the procedures followed were in accordance with the ethical standards and guidelines